 Our favorite place to stay is Kaanapali, which is the closest to the town of Lahaina.
 This area has a lot of great tours and activities.

-TIP: Using the map below, you can compare hotels and short-term rental accommodations in Maui.
-Simply insert your travel dates and group size, and you’ll immediately see the best deals for your vacation.
+TIP: Using the map below, you can compare prices for hotels and short-term rental accommodations in Maui.
+Simply insert your travel dates and group size, and you’ll immediately see what’s available for your vacation.
 Check it out!

 Our picks: We usually stay at Marriott’s Maui Ocean Club because it is very family-friendly.
 In addition to rooms with kitchens, kitchenettes, and laundry facilities, they host regular activities to keep kids busy.
 From free shave ice to pool games or lei making – the kids will not get bored here.
 There are also plenty of on-site family games and movies for rental and a pirate splash area for toddlers.
-This area is also walking distance to the Whalers Village shopping area that has lots of stores and great restaurants.
+This area is also within walking distance of the Whalers Village shopping area which has lots of stores and great restaurants.

 Best Things to Do in Maui